VietnamKnowledge

 • Delaying insurance activation.
 Many plans backdate poorly; if you wait two weeks you may have two weeks of uncovered exposure.

-• Picking a hospital you've never visited.
+• Picking a hospital you're unfamiliar with.
 The reception flow is bewildering on a bad day; the 30-minute familiarisation visit pays for itself.

 • Bringing only branded prescription names.
 Pharmacists may not recognise UK / US brand names; the generic name is universal.

 • Skipping the local emergency card because "I have the app".
-Apps fail in emergencies; printed cards don't.
+Apps may fail in emergencies; printed cards rarely do.

 What this isn't